Co-op Funeralcare updates on coronavirus

 You may want to think about holding a celebration of life or a memorial service at a later date when restrictions have been lifted and we’ll give you all the help you need with this.

 What should I do if I have difficulty paying for a funeral?

 We know a funeral can often be an unexpected cost.
-If during the funeral arrangement, you feel like the funeral is costing more than you are comfortable with, please tell your Funeral Director.
-We know that money can be difficult at this time so please don’t hesitate to speak to us about ways to keep the cost down.
+If during the funeral arrangement, you feel like the funeral is costing more than you’re comfortable with, tell your funeral director and they will help you find ways to keep the cost down.

 If you're experiencing financial hardship, you may qualify for support from Co-op Funeralcare's Hardship Fund.
 Find out more here.